 Windows 10 Roll Back Option is missing from the Upgraded Windows 8.1 Machines.
-Now my primary laptop Dell Precision M4600 Mobile Workstation is also running with Windows 10 Technical Preview 2.
+My primary laptop Dell Precision M4600 Mobile Workstation, is also running with Windows 10 Technical Preview 2.
 A couple of times, Windows 10 upgrade process got failed on this windows 8.1 laptop.

-Windows 10 upgrade has almost finished and just before completing the upgrade process it got failed.
+Windows 10 upgrade has almost finished, and just before completing the upgrade process, it failed.
 However, I didn’t lose any data or applications as Windows 10 upgrade process was successfully restored to the FULLY working version of Windows 8.1.

 Windows 10 RollBack Option is missing from the Upgraded Windows 8.1 Machines

-I’m really loving Windows 10 upgrade process because of this restore feature.
-I got the Windows 8.1 laptop upgraded to Windows 10 on the 3rd attempt.
-The only difference between 2nd and 3rd Windows 10 upgrade attempts was the removal of some unwanted applications.
+I really love Windows 10 upgrade process because of this restore feature.
+I upgraded the Windows 8.1 laptop to Windows 10 on the 3rd attempt.
+The only difference between the 2nd and 3rd Windows 10 upgrade attempts was the removal of some unwanted applications.

 After Windows 10 upgrade, my Hyper-v lab with SCCM 2012 CAS and Primary servers are intact.
 Most of the applications are working apart from Microsoft Office (irony).
 I don’t worry about Office as I can download and use Office 2016 as blogged here.

 I got an interesting reply for one of my tweets, and that tweet was related to the post “How to Uninstall Windows 10 TP and Restore the Previous Version of Windows”.
 The reply was from Surjeet, and his question was, “I upgraded from 8.1 to